sirDanoosh/web-sight-edm-solutions/README.md

 # for accessig the "viewer" screen

-- you can login with any userName and with any passWord or
+- you can login with any userName and with any valid passWord and choose your userType or
 - simply access the '/table?viewer' address